Set up Facebook Pixel to my page

 facebook pixel pagefly

-Solution: Please refer to 3 set up steps above to check again if you missed anything.
+Solution: Please refer to the 3 setup steps above to check again if you missed anything.

 Solution:

-Step 3: Check if Header and Footer is turned on.
+• Step 3: Check if the Header and Footer are turned on.

-Reason: This is mostly because you manually added event for your PageFly page, while your Theme automatically fired event before.
+Reason: You manually added an event for your PageFly page, while your Theme automatically fired the event before.

-Check to see if it’s a product page with PageFly.
+Check to see if it’s a product page built with PageFly or not.

 Reason: Set up Facebook Pixel NOT in Online Store, but with manual code injection or within theme.liquid file.

-Check again the manual code or theme.liquid file.
-Try to delete the manual code or restore Older versions of Theme.liquid file > set up Facebook Pixel in Online Store > Preferences instead.
+Solution: Check the manual code or theme again.liquid file.
+Try to delete the manual code or restore Older versions of theme.liquid file > set up Facebook Pixel in Online Store > Preferences instead.

-5. For other problems that not listed above, the suggested solution is that please ensure you are ONLY firing Facebook Pixel properly by Online Store -> Preferences, NOT by any other ways.
-Then check to make sure the Facebook Pixel tracking app is working.
+For other problems that are not listed above, the suggested solution is that please ensure you are ONLY firing Facebook Pixel properly by Online Store > Preferences, NOT by any other ways.
+Make sure the Facebook Pixel tracking app is working.

 If you have any questions feel free to submit a ticket and our Customer Support team will get back to you ASAP.